Natural Treatment for Hyperthyroidism in Cats

 I have studied some of the reasons that cats experience thyroid problems in such huge numbers.
 Conventional experts say that these problems are caused by the excessive production of cells in the thyroid gland.
 But why is the thyroid gland producing too many cells?

 There is some evidence that the chemicals in our homes, foods, plastics, and in cans may contribute to this condition.
 Bisphenol A, known as BPA, is used as a solvent.
-Polybrominated diphenyl ethers, or PBDEs, are used as flame retardant.
+Polybrominated diphenyl ethers, or PBDEs, are used as a flame retardant.
 Flame retardant chemicals are often found in fish and cat food made from seafood.
 BPAs are found in the lining of cat food cans.
 These chemicals have been shown to influence abnormal cell growth in the thyroid gland.

 Pet owners who are very concerned about their cats' health, as well as their own, should consider trying to eliminate these chemicals from their lives as much as possible.
 Some steps to help achieve this include: